KarlosIII/KarlosIII/README.md

 - 👋 Hi, I’m @KarlosIII
 - 👀 I’m interested in learning everything about coding, having a natural interest in back-end stuff but still interested in front-end stuff too.
-- 🌱 I’m currently learning front-end engineering, going trough some JS.
+- 🌱 I’m currently going trough a Full Stack "career path" on Codecademy.
+Right now I'm on React.
-- 💞️ I’m looking to collaborate on any learning coder on portofolio project, I'm on codecademy.
+- 💞️ I’m looking to collaborate with anyone on any projects.
+I'm looking to grow my coding network, as a mentor (if I can), from a mentor and tough all of others programmer experiences.
-- 📫 How to reach me, reach me here on GitHub :)
+- 📫 Hook me up on Twitter @ Carl TheFrench :)

 <!---
 KarlosIII/KarlosIII is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.